How to save on your energy bill

 Before you switch energy supplier, check the terms and conditions of your deal.

-- Some of the cheapest deals on the market have no exit fees, despite being fixed deals.
-If prices go up, you are protected; but if they go down, you can switch at any time at no cost.
+- Not all fixed deals have exit fees.
+Choose one of these and, if prices go up, you are protected – but if they go down, you can switch at any time at no cost.

 - Your supplier can't charge an exit fee if you switch in the last 49 days of your fixed tariff.